 The project will not impact on- or off-site wetlands.
+The project is in compliance with Executive Order 11990.
+The project will not impact on- or off-site wetlands.
 See U.S Fish and Wildlife Service National Wetland Inventory map, and then the overlay map showing the project in relation to wetland features.
-Uahi Ridge Phase 1 does not contain any wetland features.
+The wetland feature shown in the maps is not present.
+See letter from the Army Corps of Engineers stating that Uahi Ridge Phase 2 has no wetland present.
 The project is in compliance with Executive Order 11990.

+ACOE Letter - Uahi Ridge Phase 2.pdf

-Uahi Ridge Overlay WETLANDS OVERLAY.pdf Uahi - National Wetlands Inventory Map.pdf
+Uahi - National Wetlands Inventory Map.pdf

+Uahi Ridge Overlay WETLANDS OVERLAY.pdf